trippster08/Metabarcoding-in-RStudio-LAB/README.md

 cutadapt --version
 ```
 ## Get Raw Reads
-Create a directory for your project.
-I perform all my metabarcoding analyses in a directory called "/Projects_Metabarcoding".
-For these instructions, I'm going to use "PROJECTNAME" to denote the current project and USERNAME to denote your laptop home.
-Replace with your project name and username before using.
-Here is an example command for making a project directory.
+Get raw reads.
+If you download them directly using BaseSpace Downloader, it creates a directory that will be your working directory for this pipeline.
+Place this directory where you want to run the pipeline.
+If you get them already downloaded in a folder, then either place that folder wherever you want to run this pipeline, and use it as the working directory, or make a new run-specific directory to place these sequences.
+Below is an example for making a run-specific directory to place your sequences.
+I perform all my metabarcoding analyses directly in the BaseSpace-downloaded directory within a parent directory called "/Projects_Metabarcoding".

+DO NOT USE THIS COMMAND AS-IS, USE YOUR OWN PATH, INCLUDING YOUR USERNAME AND WHATEVER PROJECT NAME YOU WANT TO USE!
 ```
 mkdir -p /Users/USERNAME/Dropbox\ \(Smithsonian\)/Projects_Metabarcoding/PROJECTNAME.
 ```